 Customer (and all other user) experience is king.
 So, Paulo and Gonçalo Borrêga, energized from their brief workout, introduced capabilities to make designing for customer experience easier and faster—without any limits.
 (You can get all the details about these digital customer experience design and development capabilities in this excellent blog post by Mariana Henriques.)

 Experience Builder enables teams to build the native experiences customers expect faster and without needing native mobile development skills.
 Its web interface is easy-to-use, and it includes fully customizable application flows and screen templates with embedded native behaviors.
-Experience Builder will be available as an EAP in December.

 Progressive Web Apps